akodakkal/SWE_TechnicalGuide/pages/Kratos/Workshops/Hitchhiker_Guide_SWE/Simulation_setup_and_run.md

 You will need to initially be connected to the university network to find the computers.
 For that, use EduVPN.

-The Credentials for the CIP-Pool computer <!(normal computer) and the Cluster> will be given during the course.
+The Credentials for the CIP-Pool computer <!-- (normal computer) and the Cluster --> will be given during the course.
 You will need the following:

 - User name
 - IP-address